Nadinerodriguez/qcfirst/README.md

 ## Visual Designs using Figma
 <a href="https://github.com/Nadinerodriguez/qcfirst/tree/main/VisualDesigns">Link to our visual designs</a>
 <br/>

+## A summary of any differences between our visual designs and final outcome
+- In our Visual Designs, we initially wanted the form in our sign up and log in pages to be on the right side of the page.
+But for the final outcome, we decided to just put the form in the center of the page.
+We also removed the "table" for our schedule in our final outcome.
+Instead of a table, we have the courses listed in rows.
+We also decided to remove the advanced search feature as users can just type their "specific" course in the search bar.

+## Visual Designs using Figma
 **Sign Up/Log In Page**
 - Students and Faculties can sign up using their QCfirst email addresses.
 - To sign up, the user needs to provide a username, password, and their first and last names.